William Mahone: Marriage and family

 On February 8, 1855, Mahone married Otelia Butler (1835–1911), the daughter of the late Dr. Robert Butler from Smithfield, who had been State Treasurer of the Commonwealth of Virginia from 1846 until he died in 1853.
 Her mother was Butler's second wife, Otelia Voinard Butler (1803–1855), originally from Petersburg.

 Young Otelia Butler is said to have been a cultured lady.
 She and William settled in Norfolk, where they lived most of the years before the Civil War.
 They had 13 children, but only three survived to adulthood, two sons, William Jr. and Robert, and a daughter, also named Otelia.
 From 1862 to 1868, the family resided in Clarksville, Virginia at the Judge Henry Wood Jr. House.

 The Mahone family escaped the yellow fever epidemic that broke out in the summer of 1855 and killed almost a third of the populations of Norfolk and Portsmouth by fleeing the city and staying with his mother 50 miles away in Jerusalem (now known as Courtland) in rural Southampton County.
 However, because the epidemic decimated the Norfolk area, with financial consequences as well, work on the new railroad to Petersburg almost came to a standstill.

 Ever frugal, Mahone and his mentor, Dr. Mallory, nevertheless pushed the project to completion in 1858, and Mahone was named its president a short time later.
 Popular legend claimed Otelia and William Mahone traveled along the newly completed railroad, naming stations from Ivanhoe and other books she was reading written by Sir Walter Scott.
 From his historical Scottish novels, she chose the place names of Windsor, Waverly, and Wakefield.
 She tapped the Scottish Clan "McIvor" for the name of Ivor, a small Southampton County town.
 When they reached a location where they could not agree, Disputanta was created.

-In 1860, census records showed that Mahone enslaved seven African-Americans: three boys (ages 13, 4, 2) and four women and girls (ages 45, 24, 11, 1).